camilne9/election_analytics_blog/posts/prediction.md

 ![simulated electoral vote counts](../figures/simulated_electoral_vote.png)

-From this plot we can see that Trump
+From this plot we can see that **Trump does not get a majority of electoral votes in most simulations**.
+In particular, **on average Trump receives 211 electoral votes**.
+Furthermore, **95% of all simulations have Trump getting between 152 and 270 electoral votes** and **Trump won the election in 2.49% of simulations**.
+This means that Biden is more likely to win the election than Trump, but Trump still has a nonzero chance of winning.